What are the offences?

 - Training and staff awareness.
 Importance of capturing and retaining evidence and ongoing checks.

-- Create a plan for risk management and take action to stop or prevent immediate harm and remedy where possible or use leverage or influence to mitigate the remaining harm.
+- Create a plan for risk management and take action to stop or prevent immediate harm.
+Remedy where possible or use leverage or influence to mitigate the remaining harm.
 Where a risk is so severe, the relationship must be terminated if the risk cannot be remedied.

-- Finally track performance and be prepared to report and answer questions publically on your progress.
+- Finally track performance and be prepared to report and answer questions publicly on your progress.